EthanGunter/obsidian-time-blocker/README.md

 # For AI agents
-1. Variables cannot be used in svelte <style> blocks.
-CSS variables must be used instead with <div style="--my-var: 1"> & var(--my-var)
+1. Variables cannot be used in svelte \<style> blocks.
+CSS variables must be used instead with \<div style="--my-var: 1"> & var(--my-var)
 2. This plugin will be heavily used on mobile platforms as well as desktop, so design considerations should be made accordingly
 3. When creating components, prefer as minimal styling as possible.
-Layout only to begin with.
+Layout-only to begin with.
 We'll do a styling pass once all the logic & UX is established

 ## Currently working on
 // Regularly update this section with the current objective at the top, and tasks that have been postponed in favor of an MVP status below that.
-1. Daily time-blocking functionality
-    - [x] Visual timeline with scheduled task blocks
-    - [x] Basic drag-to-schedule interaction
+1. UI for moving tasks between periods
-    - [ ] File change synchronization
+  - [ ]

  Postponed for MVP:
- - Touch drag and drop
+ - [x] Touch drag and drop
  - Multi-period navigation
  - Task movement between periods
  - Scheduled time conflict resolution